Der Silbersee: Act 1

 A band of unemployed men who live on the banks of the Silbersee are driven by their hunger and despair to rob a grocery store.
 Severin is making off with a pineapple when he is shot and wounded by Olim, a provincial policeman.
 While preparing his official report, Olim's conscience is troubled by the desperation that he imagines has motivated Severin's crime, and he is touched by Severin's unlikely choice of plunder.
-Thanks to an unexpected lottery win, Olim suddenly acquires a fortune.
-He destroys his police report of the incident and vows to make amends to Severin.
-Olim presents himself to the bitter, hospitalized Severin as his benefactor without revealing his true identity.
+After an unexpected lottery win, Olim finds himself in possession of a substantial fortune.
+Then, he decides to destroy his police report regarding the incident and makes a solemn commitment to rectify his relationship with Severin.
+Olim approaches Severin, who is bitter and hospitalized, presenting himself as the benefactor without revealing his true identity.

 Act 2

 Olim has purchased an ancient castle and is attending to Severin's recovery with the help of his housekeeper Frau von Luber and her good-hearted and somewhat mystical niece Fennimore.
 Frau von Luber is from an old aristocratic family that has fallen on hard times.
 Sensing that Olim is hiding some secret that she may be able to use to her advantage, she orders Fennimore to spy upon the master and his guest in an attempt to unlock the mystery of their relationship.
 Meanwhile, Severin is unmoved by Olim's generosity and remains morbidly focused on revenge.
 At Severin's request, Fennimore delivers a message to his comrades at the Silbersee, who thereby learn his whereabouts and come to the castle, where they recognize Olim as the policeman whose gunshot crippled Severin.